Phnom Samkos

 Phnom Samkos (ភ្នំសំកុស; Samkos Mountain) is the second-highest peak in Cambodia, located in the western Cardamom Mountains at 1759 m above sea level.
-It is situated within the Phnom Samkos Wildlife Sanctuary, which takes its name from the mountain, and the Central Cardamom Protected Forest.
+It is situated within the Phnom Samkos Wildlife Sanctuary, which takes its name from the mountain, and Central Cardamom Mountains National Park.
 The elevation and surrounding forest basin support a large variety of rare flora and fauna.